 - Preheat the oven to 180°C (360°F).

 - Crumble the amaretti biscuits to a fine crumb (I whizzed them briefly in a food processor).
 Add the buckwheat flour, rolled oats, ground almonds and brown sugar and stir to combine.
+Grate in the cold butter and mix it in with your hands.
 Set aside.

 - Drain the cherries, reserving the juice.
 Place cherry juice, caster sugar, vanilla pod and seeds in a saucepan over medium heat, stirring to dissolve sugar.
 Dissolve arrowroot in 2 tablespoons of the warm cherry juice mixture, then return to the pan, whisking to combine.
 Cook, stirring, for 6-8 minutes until thickened, then add the cherries and stir gently to combine.
 Take off the heat and add the amaretto liqueur, if using (I suggest you start with one tablespoon, taste, then add more if you want to).